exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 ### Choosing the Version of Exasol in the Container

+Note: Containers using Exasol version 6.2 and below are no longer supported since exasol-testcontainers version 5.1.3.

 If you use the constructor without parameters, the test container picks a fixed version for you.
 More precisely the following two lines are equivalent:

 ```java